davidhu2006/cs246e-notes/Notes/problem_19.md

 This is called **polymorphism**.

 How do virtual methods "work" and why are they more expensive? (though not _significantly_ more expensive)
-- Implementation dependent, but the following is most common:
+- Implementation dependent, but the following is typical:

 **Vtables** (only contain virtual methods)
 ```C++